 During all of my visits, I take extra time with my patients in order to understand their entire story.
 I consider factors that were at play before they were even born!
 How was your mother’s diet and stress levels?
 Did your mother receive antibiotics before delivery?

 In today’s healthcare, there is an over-emphasis on illness with a “pill for every ill” instead of a focus on wellness and optimization.
-I believe that everyone has the potential for wellness.
+I believe that nature has an incredible power to heal when given the right tools and nutrients.
 We just need to unlock this potential.
 I am eager to work with you in order to begin your journey to wellness for years to come.
 Your stage in life or disease does not matter.
 Come as you are!

 I grew up in south Louisiana in a small town called Prairieville, which is near Baton Rouge.
 I attended school at St. Amant High School (pronounced san-ah-mah in Cajun lingo).
 Then, I moved to north Louisiana where I got my undergraduate degree at Louisiana State University in Shreveport.
 I majored in Biochemistry with additional minors in Biology and Chemistry.
 Then, I went to medical school at Ross University where I spent two years learning medicine from books in Dominica, a Caribbean island.
 I then spent two years in New York City completing my clinical rotations.
 After finishing medical school, I matched into a Family Medicine Residency in Columbia, South Carolina at the University of South Carolina.
 I spent three years in the hospital system called Palmetto Health where I learned to hone my family medicine skills.
 I then decided to move to Austin, Texas to grow roots and begin our medical practices.
 Ever since 2013, I have been happy to call Austin “home,” and I hope to spend the rest of my life in Austin, Texas.